eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 a simple syntax for your REST API based use cases.
 Simple keywords like `Get` and `Post` call the `GET` and `POST` APIs for your website.

+Another way to do it by using the [`Http`](https://marketsquare.github.io/robotframework-browser/Browser.html#Http) keyword from the Browser library.
+The Browser library API handling is much more limited than RESTinstance, but if you only have some basic requests you want to make, it works just fine.

 In the exercises we'll test the REST API of the Bad Flask App.
 The endpoints in the Bad Flask App
 are: